Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: Acknowledgments

 \onecolumngrid

-\suppsection{Introduction} This Supplementary Material presents some more figures corresponding to our higher-order spacing (HOS) distributions of superposed matrices in all three classes of circular ensemble.
-These plots are in support of our results and are not shown in the main text of this paper.
+\suppsection{Introduction} This Supplementary Material presents a few more figures corresponding to our higher-order spacing (HOS) distributions in the superposed spectra of matrices of all three classes of circular ensemble.
+The HOS and higher-order spacing ratio (HOSR) distributions of eigenangles of the intermediate map and the quantum kicked top model are plotted for some values of $k$.
+These plots are additional support for our results presented in the main text of this paper.
+Further, we present the results in tabular form corresponding to dimensional analysis, along with the effect of the number of realizations.
+We have added two more sections, one for figures corresponding to the convergence to the Poisson distribution, and the other for tables corresponding to the Kolmogorov-Smirnov test for only one realization of the superposed spectra.

-\suppsection{Illustration of our results through some more plots} \suppsubsection{The case of COE} In this subsection, we have given more plots of the HOS for the superposed spectra of COE.
-These are Fig.~\ref{fig:COE9added} to Fig.~\ref{fig:COE12added}.
+\suppsection{Illustration of our results through some more plots} \suppsubsection{The case of COE} In this subsection, we have given few more plots of the HOS in the superposed spectra of COE.
+These are Fig.~\ref{fig:k_14_16_18_20_22_24_m2_COE} to Fig.~\ref{fig:k_14_to_19_COE_m7}.

-\suppsubsection{The case of CUE} In this subsection, we have given more plots of the HOS for the superposed spectra of CUE.
-These are Fig.~\ref{fig:CUE5added6} to Fig.~\ref{fig:CUE7added10}.
+\suppsubsection{The case of CUE} In this subsection, we have given few more plots of the HOS for the superposed spectra of CUE.
+These are Fig.~\ref{fig:k_11_to_16_m2_CUE} to Fig.~\ref{fig:k_14_to_19_m7_CUE}.